Skip to main content

 infographic comparing paper and electronic medical records based on accessibility, cost, data security, interoperability, speed, and patient involvement

-However, there’s no denying that paper records come with a raft of potential pitfalls.
-They’re vulnerable to several kinds of human error such as misfiling and illegible handwriting, which could lead to possible confusion in patient care.
-A surge in paperwork could also mean that providers miss crucial test results or vital signs, decreasing the quality of patient care.
-Paper files also run a significant risk of being damaged by natural disasters like fire and flood, or simply misplaced or lost.
+However, there’s no denying that paper records have many potential pitfalls.
+They’re vulnerable to several kinds of human error.
+This includes misfiling and illegible handwriting, which could lead to confusion in patient care.
+Paper files also risk being damaged by natural disasters like fire and flood or misplaced or lost.

 Moreover, unauthorized access can pose major privacy concerns with paper files that lack digital security measures.
-Paper records also lack an efficient system to search and analyze data across different patient records, thereby limiting the scope for research and quality improvement measures.
+Paper records also lack an efficient system to search and analyze data across different patient records, limiting the scope of research and quality improvement measures.

 Lastly, storage becomes a cumbersome issue for healthcare providers maintaining paper records.
-They inevitably require an increasing amount of physical space as the patient data piles up over weeks, months, and years, creating additional costs and logistical challenges.
+They inevitably require increasing physical space as the patient data piles up over weeks, months, and years, creating additional costs and logistical challenges.

 The Pros and Cons of Electronic Medical Records

 As the world continues to integrate digital tools into daily operations, healthcare is no different.
 The shift from paper to electronic healthcare systems is gaining momentum.
-Electronic Medical Records (EMR) or Electronic Health Records (EHR), as they’re often referred to, present a host of advantages that make a strong case for their adoption.
+Electronic Medical Records (EMR) or Electronic Health Records (EHR), often referred to, present advantages that make a strong case for their adoption.

 Advantages of Electronic Medical Records